JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 adept at deception, on her own showing; and I argue from that, that I am justified in suspecting her of not having told the whole truth.
 I won’t start any theory, at present, as to what she may or may not have done.
-I will only say that, if Rachel has suspected you _On The Evidence Of The_ _Nightgown Only_, the chances are ninety-nine to a hundred that Rosanna Spearman was the person who showed it to her.
+I will only say that, if Rachel has suspected you _On the Evidence Of the Nightgown Only_, the chances are ninety-nine to a hundred that Rosanna Spearman was the person who showed it to her.
 In that case, there is the woman’s letter, confessing that she was jealous of Rachel, confessing that she changed the roses, confessing that she saw a glimpse of hope